phoneix113/Basic-proj./README.md

 # Basic-proj.
 Basic Java Projects
 Hi!
-Most of the projects here are done in 2023 and 2024
+These are My projects some are from 2023, other from 2024 or 2025 :D